 Each Local Authority must have a Fair Access Protocol, agreed with the majority of schools in its area to ensure that - outside the normal admissions round - unplaced children, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 In agreeing a protocol, the Local Authority must ensure that no school - including those with available places - is asked to take a disproportionate number of children who have been excluded from other schools, or who have challenging behaviour.
 The protocol must include how the Local Authority will use provision to ensure that the needs of pupils who are not ready for mainstream schooling are met.

-The Fair Access Protocol is available at www.n-somerset.gov.uk/fair-access-protocol and http://www.bathnes.gov.uk/sites/default/files/fair_access_protocol_2017.pdf.
+The Fair Access Protocol is available at www.n-somerset.gov.uk/fair-access-protocol

 General Information